SSH

 SSH is another "contextual" block - just like setting a directory or environment variable.

 Insert an SSH block, and fill in the host.
-All following Terminal or Script blocks will now execute on the remote machine.
+All following terminal or script blocks will now execute on the remote machine.
 If the block is going to execute on a remote machine, it will be outlined in blue.

 If you wish to revert back to local execution, insert a "host" block.